-offers an opportunity to change the selections for a contest and return directly to the review screen to see the results of that change, and
+offers an opportunity to change the selections for a contest and return directly to the review screen to see the results of that change; and

 allows the voter to continue to the function for casting the ballot without making a correction at any time in the review process.

-The review function may also be provided on a scanner or other device where the voter casts a paper ballot.
+The review function may also be provided on a scanner or other device where the voter marks and casts a paper ballot.